The Day Mossad Filed A Court Case On My Behalf

 Facebook

 I once received an email inviting me to be a friend/follow someone on Facebook.
 Everything seemed to be in order.
-The invite purported to come from a person well known to me.

-But I thought it odd that he could invite me to be his friend on FB and not write an email or sms to tell me about it.
-I also thought it a bit unlikely he would be on FB since he had never told me about it.
+But I thought it odd that he could invite me to be his friend on FB and not write an email or SMS to tell me about it.

-A few weeks later, I called him, and as a just by-the-way, asked him about the Facebook invite.
-He was quite surprised and told me he had never had a FB account.
-Considering that he lives in my native country, and that email address is supposed to be known by less than five people, I knew it was no ordinary person behind the bogus invite.
+Considering that he lives in Kenya, and that email address was supposed to be known by less than five people, I knew it was no ordinary person behind the bogus invite.

 Through Mossad, I have seen it all.